A Dog on Barkham Street

 A Dog on Barkham Street is a children's novel published in 1960 written by Mary Stolz and illustrated by Leonard Shortall.
 It was voted one of 41 notable children's books of 1960 in a poll of librarians conducted by the American Library Association.

 A companion novel, The Bully of Barkham Street, was published in 1963.
 This presents the events of A Dog on Barkham Street from the bully's point of view.

 Plot

 The main character, Edward Frost, is a kid who is constantly bullied by his neighbor, Martin Hastings.
 Edward asks his parents if they can move to a far away place, to escape his bully, but they deny him.
 He also asks for a dog, but his parents do not believe he is responsible enough to care for one,because he isn't.
-One day, Uncle Joe, a wandering hobo, gives the Edward a collie named Argess.
+One day, Uncle Josh, a wandering hobo, gives the Edward a collie named Argess.